TC Electronic Dark Matter Distortion Pedal Review

 - Bass and Treble: These controls are very dynamic.
 It’s an active EQ, so you get a nice boost or cut on either side of noon.
 There’s a notch to mark the middle.
 I leave these controls flat most of the time and do my EQ shaping with my amp, but they are quite responsive if you need them.

 The Dark Matter is an affordable pedal oozing with crunchy, tubey overdrive.
 If you are looking to get that British sound without going out and getting a British amp this pedal is a good choice.

 There is a lot going on here, and frankly, it took me some time with the Dark Matter before I had it all figured out.
 Once you get the hang of it you can pile on some seriously tube-like overdrive.

 Usually, if I use a distortion pedal it’s to drive my Marshall tube amp a little harder.
 For that, I use my Ibanez Tube Screamer, and it works fine.
 I set it up as a boost, or I crank the Drive and use it for a little extra gain.

 I tried that with the Dark Matter.
 It works well enough, but I felt like I was missing out on the point of this pedal.
 This isn’t meant to accent your distortion sound.
 This pedal will serve you well as your main distortion sound.

 Lined up with a clean tube amp, this pedal seems right at home.
 The overdrive, to me, sounds quite British, with a nice approximation of the EL34 tube tone.
-Even through a solid-state amp it has that time kind of bounce and drive, though I do think it sounded much better through a tube amp.
+Even used through a solid-state amp, it has that same kind of bounce and drive, though I do think it sounded much better through a tube amp.